Lets give a short and quick overview of Rich client customization.

 Add a view to the rich client:

-Important things to add custom view is
+add custom view is

 Plugin.xml include below statement